manulauria/GettingCleaningData/README.md

 ### Introduction
 This directory contains my work done for the Coursera course "Getting and Cleaning Data".

+### This Directory has
+README.md - this file
+codebook.md - the new code book
+features.txt - the old "code book" with list of all 561 features
+features_info.txt - the old "code book" explanations
+newFeatures.txt - all 89 new column names
+origREADME.txt - original README file
+run_analysis.R - the code to read raw data and generate the new tidy data
+tidy.txt - the tidy data
+viewCSV.R - a file that reads the tidy data and Views it in RStudio

 ### Download and Unzip
 Prior to the start, it is assumed that the raw data has been downloaded and unzipped in a directory called "data", from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 The unzipping results in a directory "./data/UCI HAR Dataset"